fnzhan/UNITE/README.md

 ### Citation
 If you use this code for your research, please cite our papers.
 ```
-@inproceedings{zhan2021emlight,
+@inproceedings{zhan2021unite,
-  title={EMLight: Lighting Estimation via Spherical Distribution Approximation},
+  title={Unbalanced Feature Transport for Exemplar-based Image Translation},
-  author={Zhan, Fangneng and Zhang, Changgong and Yu, Yingchen and Chang, Yuan and Lu, Shijian and Ma, Feiying and Xie, Xuansong},
+  author={Zhan, Fangneng and Yu, Yingchen and Cui, Kaiwen and Zhang, Gongjie and Lu, Shijian and Pan, Jianxiong and Zhang, Changgong and Ma, Feiying and Xie, Xuansong and Miao, Chunyan},
-  booktitle={Proceedings of the AAAI Conference on Artificial Intelligence},
+  booktitle={Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition},
   year={2021}
 }
 ```